JoeyStanley/real/pages/r-workshops.md

 The data used in these workshops can be found at my [datasets page](/data).

+If you are planning on attending a workshop in the near future, please see the [setup instructions](/pages/setup) to help you get R and RStudio installed on your computer.

 Note: If you attended these workshops, please consider giving me some feedback with [this anonymous survey](/survey) so I can know how to improve.

 <br/>